plone/volto/docs/source/blocks/block-style-wrapper.md

 };
 ```

-You can add a set of style fields defining your block styles (eg. alignment, background color, etc...) in your block schema by adding them to the `styles` object field as shown above.
+You can add a set of style fields defining your block styles—such as alignment, background color, and so on—in your block schema by adding them to the `styles` object field as shown above.

 ## The `styles` field

 The `styles` field is mapped to an `objectWidget`.
-This is the shape of a possible set of styles.
+The following is an example of a possible set of styles.
-The Style Wrapper will read them and inject the styles in the edit and view components as is shown in the next sections.
+The style wrapper will read the styles and inject them into the edit and view components as shown in the next sections.

 ```json
 {